silentsokolov/django-automatic-links/README.rst

 django-automatic-links
 ======================

-django-automatic-links is a reusable application for Django, that allows you to adding keywords that will be automatically converted into links.
+django-automatic-links is a application, that allows you to adding keywords that will be automatically converted into links.